Ultra-processed food

 In every country where it has been measured, more ultra-processed food in the diet means more disease and earlier death — even after controlling for calories, salt, sugar, and fat.
-The food matrix and the additives are doing the damage independently of the nutrient label.
+The food matrix and the additives are doing the damage on top of what's on the nutrition label.

 Ultra-processed food (UPF) is the category of industrial formulations that now make up over half of daily energy intake in the United States and United Kingdom.
-The evidence base linking it to chronic disease and accelerated biological aging has matured rapidly between 2024 and 2026 — including the first long-duration randomised feeding trial that isolates processing from nutrient content.
-The honest summary: this is one of the largest, most actionable dietary levers available to a healthy adult.
+The evidence base linking it to chronic disease and accelerated biological aging has matured rapidly between 2024 and 2026.
+The direction is reliable: high UPF intake is consistently associated with worse health, and cutting it — especially sugary drinks and processed meats — is sound advice.
+But the certainty is more modest than headlines imply.
+Most of the disease associations are observational and graded "low" or "very low" certainty, and the central question — whether processing itself harms independent of calories, salt, sugar, and fat — remains plausible but not established.

 What counts as "ultra-processed"